 As a rule, a query for inclusion in the Kith and Kin column of the next issue of the Journal of the Clan Campbell Society (North America) is written in the hope that a reader will be able to assist the inquirer.

 The Clan Campbell Society (North America) does request a donation from inquirers to help defray the expenses.
 The amount of the donation is left to the discretion of the inquirer.
 Make check payable to "Clan Campbell Society (North America)" and send it to the Genealogist (name and address above).
 All correspondence should have a self-addressed, stamped envelope enclosed.

 The overall success of the Clan Campbell Society (North America) Genealogy Program depends on the support and cooperation of the members of the Society.
 The Society's records are only as accurate and complete as that which is submitted by the membership.
 Each and every CAMPBELL descendant is encouraged to send in data and descendants of CAMPBELL septs are urged to accept the challenge of developing a data bank for those surnames.

-- Looking for Campbell Ancestors in Scotland
+- Genealogical Research in Scotland

 - Research Contacts and Internet Links